applideveloper/kindling/README.md

 # Development
 ### Requirements
-* Node
+* Node (for NPM)
-* Bower
 * MongoDB

 ### Installation
 Pretty simple setup.
-Ensure that you've got a mongo server running on the default port, then:
+Ensure that you've got `mongod` running and bound to the default port, then:

 ```Bash
 $ npm install